bdalfavero/krylov_new/README.md

 # Current TODOs

-1. Try TEBD for Hubbard with Toeplitz filling.
-1. Figure out why `s[:, 0]` is all ~1 for the LiH Hamiltonian.
+1. Try generating the $H$ subspace using tensor networks.